daczarne/mosh_html_css/part_02/03_images/README.md

 ## Supporting high-density screens

-Screens are measured in **pixels**.
+Screens areas are measured in **pixels**.
 We can think of pixels are little squares of screen area.
 When we say that, for example, an iPhone 3 has a 480x320 screen we are saying that the screen of such devices is 480 pixels in height and 320 pixels in width.
 Later on, the iPhone 4 was launched.
 It had a 960x640 screen, but the same physical size.
 What Apple had done was to reduce the size of each pixel (i.e. each square in the screen) to half its size.
 Apple called this new high-density screens *Retina* displays.

 In order to display images on these devices, a scale factor was introduced.
 So, when the scale factor is, for example, `2x` all images are displayed at twice the logical `width` that we supply in our CSS.
 This means that a 320x320 image takes as much screen space in an iPhone 4 than in an iPhone 3, despite the later having twice the number of pixels.